oscimp/gr-satre/one_way_analysis/README.md

 # TODO

 * check convergence quality? improve to reach sub-10 m residual ?

+*Tested with 7-day long simulation, offset by 0 to 6 days: no improvement on the standard deviation.*

 * at the moment only ranging information is used while it is desirable to use all communication combinations between all grond stations (X,99,Y)
 * add ionosphere behaviour at 14 GHz uplink/11 GHz downlink and check impact of satellite transponder delay

+*From ITU-R P.531-11 "Ionospheric propagation data and prediction methods requires for the design of satellite services and systems", iono delay is (Eq.
+4) 1.345e-7xN_t/f^2 and will account for at most 6 ns at N_t=1e19 el/m^2 and f=14 GHz so negligible at the moment.
+Still would be interesting to know why the updated ig_rz.dat fails to load.
+When using the original ig_rz.dat, GMAT complains it cannot work at a frequency other than 7.2 GHz.*

 * add solar radiation pressure since the area of solar panels is not described at the moment
 * output satellite position in space to compensate for one-way time transfer
 * extend analysis duration until a manoeuvre becomes visible (14 days at most)